 There are many other museums in Basel covering different specialities such as natural history or even toys.
 It is worth noting that many Basel museums offer free entry on the first Sunday of the month.

 With apologies to our vegan and lactose intolerant readers, something cheese-based should be first on any list of things to do in Switzerland.
 If you are at any of the fairs taking place in autumn or winter, then you can get great fondue and raclette as street food.
 For a more refined experience, you can visit the Elsbethenstübli (mid-range prices) which is always one of my recommendations for good places to eat in Basel.
 If you are feeling flush, try the champagne fondue at the Walliser Kanne (top-range prices).

 9. Drink beer in a micro-brewery

-It serves traditional Swiss food (think wurst and bretzels) but aim to arrive early in order to beat the locals to a decent table.
+The Brauerei Fischerstube serves traditional Swiss food (think wurst and pretzels).
+Aim to arrive early in order to beat the locals to a decent table.

 10. Take a ride on the vintage tram (Oldtimerrundfahrt)

 The “old-timer” trams are partly constructed from wood and it is a great activity if you want a quick way to get around all the Basel things to see, as the journey covers pretty much the entire Basel tram network.